 The Winter Festival of Lights is Prince George’s County, Maryland’s drive-through Christmas light display featuring more than a million twinkling lights.
-The Department of Parks and Recreation sponsors this event, and it is one of the most affordable light displays in the region.
+The Department of Parks and Recreation sponsors this event at Watkin's Regional Park, and it is one of the most affordable light displays in the region.

 How to Visit

 Directions: From the Capital Beltway (I-495), take Exit 15A (Central Avenue) east.
 Continue for approximately three miles.
 Turn right onto Watkins Park Drive (Route 193) and follow the signs to Watkins Regional Park.
 From Route 301, turn onto Central Avenue (Route 214) west.
 Continue for approximately three miles (past Six Flags America).
 Turn left onto Watkins Park Drive and follow to the park entrance on the right.

 Address: Watkins Regional Park, 301 Watkins Park Drive, Upper Marlboro, Maryland.
 The park is about a half-hour's drive from Washington, D.C.

 Cost: $10 per car; $20 for mini-buses and limos; $30 for buses; and $20 for multi-visit passes for cars and vans (good for three visits).
 You can pay ahead of time or at the entrance with cash or credit card.
 If you pre-purchase your admission online, you can also save a couple of dollars.

 Your admission also includes a pair of Festival Spectacles, which allow viewers to see magical floating holographic images throughout the drive.

 Free Nights: On December 2, 2019, entrance is free for residents of Prince George's County as a thank you for their year-round support of the Department of Parks and Recreation.
 Additionally, Christmas Day is free for all visitors.

 Donations: All spectators are encouraged to bring canned or non-perishable food items as a donation for local food banks to distribute throughout the holidays.